 27. Visit the famous Swinomish Indian totem pole on the west bank of the Swinomish channel – one of very few totem poles carrying the likeness of a U.S. President; in this case Franklin D. Roosevelt.

-28. Tour La Conner’s Quilt & Textile Museum, one of only 14 quilt museums in the U.S.
+28. Tour the Pacific Northwest Quilt & Fiber Arts Museum in La Conner, one of only 14 quilt museums in the U.S.

 29. Walk across the Rainbow Bridge built in 1957 and now a National Landmark.
 Watch the pleasure and working boats pass below.